whydnct/fdf_docs/libs/minilibx/getting_started.md

 ```

 - we have an image.
 We need the memory address whose bits we're gonna mutate so we can write pixels.
-	- We get that address with.
+	- We get that address with:

 ```c
 #include <mlx.h>